MDAnalysis/MDAKits/docs/source/makingakit.rst

 ##############################

 The MDAKits cookiecutter template (using the `Cookiecutter tool <https://cookiecutter.readthedocs.io/en/stable/>`_) can be used to rapidly develop a FAIR-compliant MDAKit by generating placeholder code for documentation, testing, and installation.
-While its usage is outlined in detail in the `MDAKit cookiecutter <https://cookiecutter-mdakit.readthedocs.io/en/latest/>`_ documentation, here we provide a full walkthrough for creating an RMSF analysis kit, recreating the functionality of the `RMSF analysis class <https://docs.mdanalysis.org/stable/documentation_pages/analysis/rms.html#MDAnalysis.analysis.rms.RMSF>`_ in the core library.
+While its usage is outlined in detail in the `MDAKit cookiecutter <https://cookiecutter-mdakit.readthedocs.io/en/latest/>`_ documentation, here we provide a full walk-through for creating an RMSF analysis kit, recreating the functionality of the `RMSF analysis class <https://docs.mdanalysis.org/stable/documentation_pages/analysis/rms.html#MDAnalysis.analysis.rms.RMSF>`_ in the core library.

 Starting from an environment with Python 3.9+ and the `Cookiecutter tool <https://cookiecutter.readthedocs.io/en/stable/>`_, the MDAKit template is generated using